Osteoporosis Screening & Treatment in Omaha NE

 Osteoporosis is a condition that shouldn’t be taken lightly.
 A broken bone can result in hospitalization and even surgery.

-If you have concerns over your bone density and would like to schedule an appointment, please call Mid-City OB-GYN at (402) 397-6600.
+The board-certified gynecologist at Mid-City OBGYN provide comprehensive osteoporosis screening for patients in Omaha, NE.
+If you have concerns over your bone density and would like to schedule an appointment, please call our women’s health clinic at (402) 397-6600.